apache/paimon/docs/content/concepts/primary-key-table.md

 {{< hint info >}}
 When the record is updated or deleted, the `sequence.field` must become larger and cannot remain unchanged.
 For example, you can use [Mysql Binlog operation time](https://ververica.github.io/flink-cdc-connectors/master/content/connectors/mysql-cdc.html#available-metadata) as `sequence.field`.
+If the provided `sequence.field` doesn't meet the precision, like a rough second or millisecond, you can set `sequence.auto-padding` to `second-to-micro` or `millis-to-micro` so that the precision of sequence number will be made up to microsecond by system.
 {{< /hint >}}

 {{< tabs "sequence.field" >}}